renesas-rz/rza3_gcc_azure_rtos_examples/README.md

   This sample project creates, reads and writes files to the connected USB memory.
   #### How to Excute
   1. Download the project and start debugging.
-  2. Connect the USB memory to the board.
+  2. Connect the USB memory to CN12 connector on the board.
   3. Confirm that following information of the files in the connected USB memory is displayed on the terminal.
   ![BoardSetting_sample6](https://github.com/Riku-Kiyokawa/images/blob/main/rza3_gcc_azure_rtos_examples/BoardSetting_sample6.png)
   ![Output_sample6](https://github.com/Riku-Kiyokawa/images/blob/main/rza3_gcc_azure_rtos_examples/Output_sample6.png)